gerph/riscos-presenter/rougol/talk.md

 template: body-text

 # RISC OS Pyromaniac
+## How do you test RISC OS software without RISC OS?

+* My RiscPC is in storage.
+* It's not good for testing.

+---

+# RISC OS Pyromaniac
-## How do you test RISC OS software without RISC OS ?
+## How do you test RISC OS software without RISC OS?

 * My RiscPC is in storage.
 * It's not good for testing.